 An insulating shield or thermal barrier between the pump cold end and the driver can be effective for continuous duty applications.
-If the distance piece is enclosed, it shall be purged with a purge gas and must be vented in a way that there is no pressure buildup from a seal leak.
+If the distance piece is enclosed, it shall be purged with a purge gas and shall be vented in a way that there is no pressure buildup from a seal leak.

-5.5 Pump shaft bearings
+5.5 Shaft bearings